dwambo/DWAM_Navigation_Project_1/README.md

 2 - turn left.
 3 - turn right.

 The task is episodic, and the agent must get an average score of +13 over 100 consecutive episodes.
+The model parameters have been output to DWAM.pth.

 ### Getting Started
 Download the environment from one of the links below.
 You need only select the environment that matches your operating system: